jfi/mac-setup/README.md

 # Mac Setup

 A bundle of scripts I use to setup a new Mac.

+**Update, 2023-10-09: This hasn't been used properly since 10.15, but I still grab bits of this occasionally.
+I'll probably update it once 14.0 hits GM.**

 Based on work from: